Motorcycle Test Tips

 If you reach the reference point in under 2 seconds, then you’re riding too close to the vehicle in front.
 Ease off the throttle and extend your distance.

-Two seconds can still be applied at varied speeds as the distance traveled is increased the faster you go.
+Two seconds can still be applied at varied speeds as the distance travelled is increased the faster you go.
 Therefore, the faster you are moving, the greater the distance you have to stop in.
 It must be understood however that the 2 second rule is a minimum following distance based on dry, ideal conditions.

 In reality, situations and conditions are continuously changing.
 The condition of a road surface, cracks, potholes, lose debris, sand, gravel, oil and diesel spillage is reason enough to extend the following distance to over 2 seconds.